polkadot-developers/substrate-developer-hub.github.io/docs/overview/session-keys.md

 ---
-title: "Session Certificate"
+title: "Session Keys"
 ---

-The Session certificate is a set of keys that validators use to sign messages. `SessionKeys` is a generic, indexable type that is made concrete in the runtime.
-You can declare any number of keys in the Session certificate.
+Session keys are used by validators to sign consensus-related messages. `SessionKeys` is a generic, indexable type that is made concrete in the runtime.

+To create a Session key, validator operators must attest that a key acts on behalf their Stash account (stake) and nominators.
+To do so, they create a certificate by signing the key with their Controller key.
+Then, they inform the chain that this key represents their Controller key by publishing the Session certificate in a transaction on the chain.

-For example, the default Substrate node uses three keys in its Session certificate.
+You can declare any number Session keys.
+For example, the default Substrate node uses three.
 Other chains could have more or fewer depending on what operations the chain expects its validators to perform.

 ```rust
 pub struct SessionKeys {